4paradigm/OpenMLDB/docs/en/integration/offline_data_sources/iceberg.md

 ## Export OpenMLDB Data to Iceberg

-Exporting data to Hive sources is facilitated through the API [`SELECT INTO`](../../openmldb_sql/dql/SELECT_INTO_STATEMENT.md), which employs a distinct URI format, `iceberg://[catalog].[db].table`, to seamlessly transfer data to the Iceberg data warehouse.
+Exporting data to Iceberg sources is facilitated through the API [`SELECT INTO`](../../openmldb_sql/dql/SELECT_INTO_STATEMENT.md), which employs a distinct URI format, `iceberg://[catalog].[db].table`, to seamlessly transfer data to the Iceberg data warehouse.
 Here are some key considerations:

-- If you omit specifying a database name, the default database name used will be `default_Db`.
-TODO?
+- If you omit specifying Iceberg database name, the default database used in Iceberg will be `default`.
-- When a database name is explicitly provided, it's imperative that the database already exists.
+- When Iceberg database name is explicitly provided, it's imperative that the database already exists.
 Currently, the system does not support the automatic creation of non-existent databases.
-- In the event that the designated Hive table name is absent, the system will automatically generate a table with the corresponding name within the Hive environment.
+- In the event that the designated Iceberg table name is absent, the system will automatically generate a table with the corresponding name within the Hive environment.
 - The `OPTIONS` parameter exclusively takes effect within the export mode of `mode`.
 Other parameters do not exert any influence.

 For example: